nickf12/intonation_studio/README.md

 # Intonation Studio

-Create an animation from pitch estimation and other statistical algorithms.
+Create animations from audio pitch estimation and other statistical algorithms.

 Currently in Proof of Concept.
 The project is looking for collaborators.

+Google Text-to-speech -> Audio Analysis -> Image/Video Maker -> Youtube

 Feel free to jam in!